What does PPM mean, and how is it measured?

 Print engine:

 The print engine is the core component of a printer that determines its speed.
-High ppm printers often have advanced print engines that are designed to process and print pages quickly.
+High-ppm printers often have advanced print engines designed to process and print pages quickly.

 Print technology:

 Different print technologies have varying speeds.
 Laser printers are usually faster than inkjet printers.
-They use a laser beam to move toner onto the page rapidly.
-However, there are also high-speed inkjet printers available on the market.
+They use a laser beam to rapidly move toner onto the page.
+However, high-speed inkjet printers are also available on the market.

 Paper handling:

-High ppm printers usually have efficient paper handling mechanisms to minimize paper jams and maximize continuous printing.
+High-ppm printers typically feature efficient paper handling mechanisms to minimize paper jams and maximize continuous printing.
 These include large paper trays, high-capacity input and output trays, and automated duplex printing.
 This means it can print on both sides of the page.

 Processing power:

 The printer’s internal processing power affects its printing speed.
-High ppm printers often have powerful processors and sufficient memory to efficiently handle complex print jobs and large data files.
+High ppm printers often have powerful processors and sufficient memory to handle complex print jobs and large data files efficiently.

 Connection: